Effectively supporting positive behaviors involves making changes in three areas: the environment, staff responses, and skill building.

-Staff working with individuals who exhibit challenging behavior can get frustrated to the point that they devote all their energy to the extinction of that behavior.
-However, a major lesson we have learned from PBIS is that if your goal is to extinguish a challenging behavior, it must be replaced with a constructive behavior.
+However, a major lesson of PBIS is that if your goal is to extinguish a challenging behavior, that behavior must be replaced with a constructive behavior.

-Teaching in natural environments is valuable, since a plan for generalizing the learned behavior to a variety of environments and people is a necessity.
+Teaching skill-building in the person's natural environments is valuable, since a plan for generalizing the learned behavior to a variety of environments and people is a necessity.

 What types of skill building have you done with individuals you support to help them meet their communication and sensory needs?